Azure/AppService/_posts/2022-05-31-scala-on-app-service.md

 ## Prerequisites

-This sample is based off of the [Play Framework Hello World Tutorial](https://github.com/playframework/play-samples/tree/2.8.x/play-scala-hello-world-tutorial).

-To follow the steps in this tutorial you will need the following tools installed locally:
+To follow the steps in this tutorial you will need the following tools installed locally.
+(You can use _either_ the Azure CLI _or_ the Maven plugin.
+You don't need both to complete this tutorial.)

 * [Java 11](https://docs.microsoft.com/en-us/java/openjdk/download#openjdk-11)
 * [sbt v1.3.4 or greater](http://www.scala-sbt.org/download.html)